On additive bases in infinite abelian semigroups: Introduction

 \subsection{Essential subsets and the function $E_T(h,k)$}

-Let $A$ be an additive basis of $T$ such that $\ord_T^*(A) \le h$.
-What can be said about those subsets $F \subset A$ such that $A \setminus F$ is no longer an additive basis of $T$?
-Such an $F \subset A$ is called an \em exceptional \em subset of $A$ and, from a set-theoretic point of view, it is readily seen that the set of exceptional subsets of $A$ is an \em upset \em of $\mathcal{P}(A)$, in the sense that any subset of $A$ containing an exceptional subset of $A$ is exceptional itself.
+Let $A$ be an additive basis of $T$.
+A subset $F \subset A$ such that $A \setminus F$ is no longer an additive basis of $T$ is called an \em exceptional \em subset of $A$.
+Observe that any subset of $A$ containing an exceptional subset of $A$ is exceptional itself.
 This last observation motivates the following definition.
 An exceptional subset which is minimal with respect to inclusion will be called an \em essentiality \em of $A$.
 A finite essentiality is called an \emph{essential subset}.
-This notion was introduced by Deschamps and Farhi to tackle the aforementioned question and, in the special case where $T=\N$, they showed that the number of essential subsets in any given basis must be finite \cite[Th\'eor\`eme 10]{df}.
+For instance $A=\{1,2,3\}\cup (6\cdot\N)$ is a basis of order 3 of $\N$, where $\{1,2,6\}$ is exceptional but not essential, the essential subsets are $\{1,3\}$ and $\{1,2\}$, whereas $\{2\}$ is not exceptional (but its removal increases the order).